 - Grades earned will be shown on your Rochester transcript, although they are not calculated into the GPA.

 - Grades for courses taught by University of Rochester faculty appear on the transcript and are calculated into the GPA.
 This includes grades from faculty-led programs and the internship portion of the Internships in Europe program.

 - Applications are available at the Center for Education Abroad, and all materials are coordinated by that office.

 - Elective transfer credit is automatic upon completion of coursework with a C or better (following normal College transfer credit guidelines).

 - Special scholarships through some of our affiliates such as IES and CIEE.
 There are many outside scholarships, such as Gilman and NSEP/Boren.

-UR students are permitted to go on accredited study abroad programs offered by other U.S. universities or institutions, but need to do a little more legwork themselves.
+Rochester students are permitted to go on accredited study abroad programs offered by other US universities or institutions, but need to do a little more legwork themselves.
 There are more than 4,000 of these programs worldwide.
-UR financial aid does not apply toward non-affiliated programs.
+Rochester financial aid does not apply toward non-affiliated programs.

-- For some students, particularly those who do not receive any merit or need-based scholarships from UR, the overall cost of the program may be lower.
+- For some students, particularly those who do not receive any merit-based or need-based scholarships from Rochester, the overall cost of the program may be lower.

-- You may be interested in a studying a language or topic not currently offered on a UR-sponsored program.
+- You may be interested in a studying a language or topic not currently offered on a UR program.

-- You may wish to study directly at an institution or university with which the UR does not currently have an affiliation.
+- You may wish to study directly at an institution or university with which Rochester does not currently have an affiliation.